Peak District: Geography

 The Peak District forms the southern extremity of the Pennines.
 Much of it is upland above 1000 ft, its highest point being Kinder Scout at 2087 ft.
 Despite its name, the landscape has fewer sharp peaks than rounded hills, plateaus, valleys, limestone gorges and gritstone escarpments (the "edges").
 The mostly rural area is surrounded by conurbations and large urban areas, including Manchester, Huddersfield, Sheffield, Derby and Stoke-on-Trent.

-The national park has formal boundaries.
-It covers most of the Dark Peak and White Peak, but the wider Peak District is less well defined.
+The formal boundaries of the national park cover most of the Dark Peak and White Peak, but the wider, informal region known as the Peak District is less well defined.
 The Dark Peak is largely uninhabited moorland and gritstone escarpments in the northern Peak District and its eastern and western margins.
 It encloses the central and southern White Peak, which is where most settlements, farmland and limestone gorges are found.
 Three of Natural England's National Character Areas (NCAs) cover parts of it.
 The Dark Peak NCA includes the northern and eastern parts of the Dark Peak and the White Peak NCA most of the White Peak.
-The western margins of the Dark Peak are in the South West Peak NCA, where farmland and pastured valleys are found with gritstone edges and moorland.
+The western margins of the Dark Peak are in the South West Peak NCA, sometimes considered a third area, where farmland and pastured valleys are found with gritstone edges and moorland.

 Outside the park, the wider Peak District extends from the gritstone moorlands of the South Pennines to the north, separated approximately by the Tame Valley, Standedge and Holme Valley.
 It continues south and roughly ends at the Weaver Hills near the Churnet Valley.
 It often includes the area approximately between Disley and Sterndale Moor, encompassing Buxton and the Peak Dale corridor.
 It may also include some of the outer fringes and foothills, such as the Churnet and lower Derwent Valleys, and the area approximately between The Cloud and Mow Cop.
 Conversely, while the rural west of the City of Sheffield falls in the park boundaries, the urban area of the city is usually excluded, alongside the other surrounding large urban areas.
 The rest of the region is surrounded by lowlands, including the Cheshire Plain and Greater Manchester Built-up Area to the west.
 The Derbyshire and Yorkshire Coalfields lie to the east while the lowlands of the Midlands are to the south, near the north of the Trent Valley.